 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-15% of your time is spent in timetabled teaching and learning activity.
+15% of your time is spent in timetabled learning and teaching activity.

 We aim to provide feedback on assessments within 20 working days.

-IMechE's Formula Student is the largest annual student motorsport event in the world and is delivered in partnership with key industry players including Airbus, Jaguar Land Rover, Shell, National Instruments and Mercedes AMG Petronas.
+IMechE's Formula Student is the largest annual student motorsport event in the world.
+It is delivered in partnership with key industry players including Airbus, Jaguar Land Rover, Shell, National Instruments and Mercedes-AMG Petronas.
 Ross Brawn OBE (Team Principal, Mercedes AMG Petronas F1 team) is the patron and the event is entered by 141 university teams from 34 countries across the globe.

 The week after the likes of Lewis Hamilton and Sebastian Vettel raced at the British Grand Prix, students from around the world competed in their own motorsport event at Silverstone in the Institution of Mechanical Engineers' Formula Student competition.
-Kingston University's KU e-Racing proved to be the only UK team with a viable electric vehicle - read how they got on.
+Kingston University's KU e-Racing proved to be the only UK team with a viable electric vehicle - read about how the team got on.